 How Publishers Acquire Novels

-If you’re an author hoping to have your work published, it helps to know how publishers acquire novels so you can navigate the process.
+If you’re an author hoping to have your work traditionally published, it helps to know how publishers acquire novels so you can navigate the process successfully.
+Do be aware that while some publishers accept direct submissions from authors, many (especially bigger publishers) don’t, and you’ll need to find an agent first.
+Information on querying agents can be found here.

 The Submissions Process

-Note that what I say here about editors is substantially the same for agents, so whether you’re an author who is planning to pitch an agent first or go directly to an acquisitions editor (at a publisher open to direct submissions from authors), the process is similar.
+Note that what I say here about editors is substantially the same for agents, so whether you’re planning to pitch an agent first or go directly to an acquisitions editor (at a publisher open to direct submissions from authors), the process is similar.

-An agent may even use the bones of the author’s query for their query to acquisitions editors and, of course, will send the author’s synopsis as well.
-So whether the author is approaching agents or editors, they must find the right way to tell their story through the query and the synopsis.
+An agent may even use the bones of the your query for their query to acquisitions editors and, of course, will send your synopsis as well.
+So whether you’re approaching agents or editors, you must find the right way to describe your story through the query and the synopsis.

-Most of the time, an acquisitions editor has a specific list she’s acquiring for.
-For example, suppose her publisher wants to release forty mysteries in four seasons: spring, summer, fall, and winter.
+Most of the time, an acquisitions editor has a specific list they’re acquiring for.
+For example, suppose the publishing company wants to release forty mysteries in four seasons: spring, summer, fall, and winter.
 That means the editor needs to acquire ten books a season or three or four books a month.
 One editor may not be responsible for acquiring that many titles, but I acquired five titles a week when I was an acquisitions editor.
 You can imagine that I didn’t have a lot of time to spend on decision-making.

 How the Process Worked

-We did everything by email, so agents and writers emailed their queries to a general email address for submissions.
+In my case, and in most cases, we did everything by email, so agents and writers emailed their queries to a general email address for submissions.
 (I never privileged agented manuscripts over those without an agent, but many, if not most, acquisitions editors do, which is why having an agent can give authors an edge.
-In some cases, acquisitions editors will not look at manuscripts that are not sent by an agent.)
+Often, acquisitions editors will not look at manuscripts that are not sent by an agent.)

 I would review the queries (or my assistant editor would) and ask for a full manuscript plus a synopsis of those that seemed promising.
 Sometimes editors ask authors to paste in a few sample pages along with the query.
 Or they’ll ask for the synopsis to be included with the query.
 In any case, the acquisitions editor is looking for a match.